test

 Holy Week Reading Plan

 We invite you to join us as we walk through the events of Holy Week together.
-Each day includes Scripture and a devotional that follows the timeline of Jesus’ final days.
+Each day includes Scripture references and a cooresponding devotional.
 Our hope is that these next few days in the Word would help you reflect deeply and prepare your heart for Easter.

 Sunday: The Triumphal Entry